GfSE/SAF-Specification/stereotypes.md

 ![icon](icons/SAF_DomainKind.svg)

 ### Documentation
-<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#System Domain Kind'>System Domain Kind</A><BR>System Domain Kind: Specification for any kind of conceptual items (energy, material, information, etc.) to be exchanged on Functional and Logical Level, with focus onto the specification of the items exchanged.The Domain Item Kind is agnostic to any realization on Physical Level.<BR></html>
+<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#System Domain Kind'>System Domain Kind</A><BR>System Domain Kind: Specification for any kind of conceptual item (energy, material, information, etc.) to be exchanged on Functional or Logical Level.
+The System Domain Kind is agnostic to any realization on Physical Level.<BR></html>

 ## SAF_DomainKindComposition